Vivek-K-M/Wiggle-Startup-website-layout/README.md

 # Wiggle-Startup-website-layout
 <br>Link to the website is: https://vivek-k-m.github.io/Wiggle-Startup-website-layout/
-<br>This is an EdTech Startup Website layout or template.
+<br>This is a Website Designing Company's website Layout.
 <br>
 <br>Technologies Used:
 <br><em>-HTML5</em>